TimotejFasiang/StampGuard/README.md

 # StampGuard

 StampGuard is a cross-platform desktop application designed to detect fraud and fake historical Czechoslovak stamps.
-It utilizes algorithms to analyze and verify the authenticity of stamps based on various criteria.

 ## Features

 - **Stamp Image Analysis:** Upload a photo of a stamp to analyze its authenticity.
-- **Advanced Algorithms:** Utilizes advanced models and image processing algorithms to detect patterns indicative of fraudulent or fake stamps.
+- **Advanced Algorithms:** Utilizes advanced models and image processing algorithms to detect and categorize stamps.
 - **User-friendly Interface:** Simple and intuitive UI for easy operation and analysis.
 - **Offline Mode:** Works entirely offline, no need for internet connectivity for stamp verification.
-- **Detailed Findings:** Provides detailed findings on the analysis and authenticity of each stamp.
-- **Customizable Settings:** Adjustable settings for different stamp types and verification thresholds.
+- **Customizable Settings:** Adjustable settings for different input types from single stamps for complete stamp sheets.
-- **Other:** Other features.

 ## Getting Started

 ### Prerequisites

 - Windows, macOS, or Linux operating system
-- Maybe Android or IOS phone??
-- Other prerequisites

 ### Installation